 It’s very important that you keep a day or two extra in hand while touring Paris.
 This is because if you have the extra days, you may then avoid taking stress on days when you are too tired or may attempt another visit to a place which you found closed in the first attempt for some reason.
 An extra day saves you in case you are sick too.
 Being in a new place, and eating and drinking things you are not used to, and overall the change in environment is likely to bring on a stomach upset or maybe some allergies or sleeping problems etc. in some unlucky cases.
 In that scenario, you can still complete the tour as planned by utilizing the extra days.

-not to buy bottled drinking water
+Tip-13: You need to buy bottled drinking water

 This is a very important tip for all.
 If you are concerned about pure and safe water for drinking, and whether the normal tap water is safe for you, then you can be assured about the tap water in Paris.
 It is safe for drinking and brings no problem to health or taste.
 However many tourists do not know this and may fall prey if the waiters in restaurants and room service in hotels try to sell bottled water.
 You may, under the insisting pressure of waiters, order sparkling water or mineral water with lots of extra expenditure, which is not at all required.
 Just order plain water wherever you go, by saying “carafe ”, and use the money you would have spent on bottled water elsewhere in more meaningful things.

 Tip-14: Avoid the pressure of utilizing passes you bought with proper planning